mikeizbicki/cmc-csci040/topic_13_BackendWebdev/README.md

 ## Lab

-For this lab, you should create a simple flask app.
+For this lab, you should create a simple FastAPI app.
 Your final homework will extend the code you write in this lab.

 **Requirement 0:**